DNWMNCR/JavaForSmallTeams/specifics/1000_do_not_use_reflection.md

 *This method is never called, I can safely delete it.* Oh.
 Reflection.

-*I can safely change the behaviour of this private method as I know where it is called from.* Oh.
+*I can safely change the behavior of this private method as I know where it is called from.* Oh.
 Reflection.